ksinha49/ai-workloads/use-cases/aps-summarization/README.md

 ## Parameters

 - `AWSAccountName` – prefix for stack resources.
-- `SummarizationStateMachineArn` – ARN of the summarization service state machine (`FileProcessingStepFunction` output).
+- `SummarizationStateMachineArn` – ARN of the summarization workflow from the summarization service.
 - `LambdaIAMRoleARN` – IAM role used by the Lambda function and state machine.
 - `LambdaSubnet1ID` / `LambdaSubnet2ID` – subnets for the Lambda function.
 - `LambdaSecurityGroupID1` / `LambdaSecurityGroupID2` – security groups for network access.